 Meet the Owner

-Nicole Kramer, M.S., CCC-SLP, is a pediatric speech therapist specializing in supporting children with autism & related pragmatics challenges, myofunctional disorders, childhood apraxia of speech, and language delays.
+Nicole Kramer, M.S., CCC-SLP, is a pediatric speech therapist specializing in supporting children with autism, speech and language delays, sensory feeding issues, myofunctional disorders, childhood apraxia of speech, and articulation disorders.

-Nicole has 10 years of clinical experience.
-She began her career as a therapist at UCLA’s Kasari Lab for Autism Research, working directly with experts in the field.
-Prior to opening Saltwater Speech, she worked within private practice settings, building experience working with children with language delays, myofunctional issues, and childhood apraxia of speech.
+Nicole was born and raised in Southern California.
+She began her career as a therapist at the Kasari Lab for Autism Research at the University of California, Los Angeles, working directly with experts in the development of play interventions for autism.
+Prior to opening Saltwater Speech, she worked within private practice settings in Santa Monica, building experience working with children, their families, and other therapists.
 In addition to her experience working one-on-one with clients, she has extensive experience coaching parents & caregivers, as well as supporting children within a classroom setting.
+In addition to running Saltwater Speech, Nicole continues to assist in therapy research and development with UCLA.

 Additional Expertise